codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-seth/README.md

-# 28: Routing and Basic Testing
+# 31: Budget Tracker with React & Redux

-This app allows a user to input a note through a basic form and save it to the state of of the dashboard, where it dynamically gets rendere to the page using React.
+This app allows a user to input a category and budget for that category through a basic form and save it to the state of of the landing, where it dynamically gets rendered to the page using React.
+The Category can be updated or deleted once created using the same form.

 ## Tech / Framework
 - React
+- Redux
 - Node.js
 - Javascript
 - VS Code